deepsquare-io/ClusterFactory/web/docs/getting-started/04-core-apps-deployment.md

 This means that the Traefik dashboard is accessible to `traefik.internel` on the `traefik` entry point, which is the 9000/tcp port.
 In short: [http://traefik.internal:9000/dashboard/](http://traefik.internal:9000/dashboard/) (the trailing slash is important).

-Your DNS should be configured to redirect `traefik.internal` to the load balancer at `192.168.1.100`.
+Your DNS should be configured to redirect `traefik.internal` to the load balancer at `192.168.1.100` (or `192.168.0.100` if using L2).
 Fortunately, we can configure and expose our own DNS.

+For the rest of the guide, we will assume that you have announced `192.168.1.100/32` to the router.

 ## CoreDNS configuration